-The compensation committee consists of six directors, Thomas M, Bradicich, Donald P. Casey, Adriana Karaboutis, Georgia Keresty, Simon J. Orebi Gann and Robert M. Whelan, Jr., none of whom was formerly a company officer or served as a company employee since July 1, 2019.
-Since July 1, 2019, none of our executive officers has served as a member of either the board of directors or compensation committee of any entity, one or more of whose executive officers served as a member of either the board or compensation committee.
+The compensation committee consists of five directors, Donald P. Casey, Thomas M, Bradicich, Amar Hanspal, Georgia Keresty, and Robert M. Whelan, Jr., none of whom was formerly a company officer or has served as a company employee since July 1, 2020.
+Since July 1, 2020, none of our executive officers has served as a member of either the board of directors or compensation committee of any entity, one or more of whose executive officers served as a member of either the board or compensation committee.